-#2 Your Pressure Release Handle is Not Sealed
+#2 Your Pressure Release Handle Is Not Sealed

-The little knob on top of your lid has to be in the sealing position so that it will build pressure and seal properly.
+The little knob on top of your Instant Pot lid (pressure release valve) needs to be in the sealing position to allow Instant Pots to build pressure and seal properly.

 #3 Instant Pot Not Sealing Due to Scorched Food

-#4 The Water Evaporated
+#4 the Water Evaporated

-#5 The Inner Pot is the Wrong Size
+#5 the Inner Pot Is the Wrong Size

-#6 The Lid Locking Pin is Stuck
+#6 The Lid Locking Pin Is Stuck

-There is a spring-loaded pin on the rim at the back of the lid.
-If it is stuck in the retracted position, your Instant Pot will not seal.
-Push on it from the inside and outside of the lid or jiggle it to reset the pin.
+If the steam release valve is stuck in the retracted position, your Instant Pot will not seal.
+Push on this float valve from the inside and outside of the lid or jiggle it to reset the pin.

 #7 Instant Pot Not Sealing Due to the Cord

-#8 You Just Need to Be Patient
+#8 Try to Be Patient

-The Instant Pot will not come to pressure in a certain amount of time for everything.
-In fact, things like soup and frozen food will take longer to come to pressure.
+Recipes like Instant Pot soup and frozen food will take much longer to come under pressure than a pot with plain vegetables such as green beans or asparagus.
 If your Instant Pot isn’t counting down, wait 20-30 minutes before you start worrying.